 What do I need to get started?

-We recommend that all of our customers begin with a Development Kit because it comes with all of the necessary components to simplify testing and integration.
-Those components include: the sensor you select, the needed cable and antennas for connectivity, the firmware/software, and 3-5 hrs of complementary engineering support from a team of Inertial Sense Engineers.
+We recommend beginning with some sort of Development Kit.
+Ours comes with all of the necessary components to simplify testing and integration: the sensor you selected, the needed cable and antennas for connectivity, the firmware & software, and 3-5 hrs of complementary engineering support from a team of Inertial Sense engineers.

 For full GPS capabilities, one of our INS kits is the best option.
 Each of our IMU and AHRS kits contains an antenna, however, the GPS integration is limited and intended for simple time-stamping only.

 Can the INS estimate position without GPS?